Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Hyacinth Bean Vines From Seed

 Hyacinth bean vines are most often grown from seeds.
 You should install your trellis or other support system before planting your seeds or seedlings.
 Because they have hard coverings, the seeds should be soaked overnight before you plant them.
 I use what I call the cup and saucer method.
 I soak the beans in a teacup which I cover with its saucer to keep my curious cats (or curious children if you have them) out of them.
+This is critical when I am soaking poisonous seeds.
 Because I am usually soaking different kinds of seeds, I place the seed packet under the teacup so that I know which seed is in each cup.

 You can direct sow the seeds in your garden in the spring when the night time temperatures are consistently warmer than 50⁰F and the soil has warmed.
 The seeds will not germinate in cold soil.

 Plant the seeds 1 inch deep and 6 inches apart.
 Germination should occur in 7 to 10 days.